Reducing your energy bills

 If your home was built from 1920 onwards, the chances are that its external walls are made of two layers with a small gap or 'cavity' between them.
 This means they are 'cavity walls'.
-A third of the heat in your home is lost through the walls so insulating the cavity where possible is an effective way to save energy and money at home potentially reducing your heating bills by around £110 per annum.
+A third of the heat in your home is lost through the walls so insulating the cavity where possible is an effective way to save energy and money at home potentially reducing your heating bills by around £110 per year.

 Cavity wall insulation can also help to reduce condensation inside the house if it is a problem on external walls.

 Remember a well insulated house keeps warmth exactly where you need it, indoors!